ronchi/ai_compendium/README.md

 Here is a set of articles that discuss Generative AI in depth.

-- [Gartner Experts Answer the Top Generative AI Questions for Your Enterprise](https://www.gartner.com/en/topics/generative-ai) (This article discusses what Generative AI is, type history, the hype, the reality, and the use cases.)
+- [Gartner Experts Answer the Top Generative AI Questions for Your Enterprise](https://www.gartner.com/en/topics/generative-ai) (This article discusses what Generative AI is, the history, the hype, the reality, and the use cases.)

 - [The Generative AI Revolution: Key Legal Considerations for the Consumer Products Industry](https://www.natlawreview.com/article/generative-ai-revolution-key-legal-considerations-consumer-products-industry) (This article discusses the important legal aspects of generative AI systems such as [OpenAI's ChatGPT](https://openai.com/blog/chatgpt), [Microsoft's Copilot](https://adoption.microsoft.com/en-us/copilot/), and similar commercial offerings.)